wes648/Westerfit.jl/README.md

 Lastly is the spin-torsion coupling term $\eta$.

 ### Higher order operators
+These are manual coded in operators that are implemented as the anti-commutator of what the user codes in.
+These lines can also be commented out but do not remove the lines opening with %.
+The first column is a name string for the operators.
+Here are some unicode characters for easier name: Δ, δ, Φ, ϕ, ϵ, χ, ρ, η, μ.
+The second & third columns are Float64 and are the parameter value and step scale factor, respectively.
+Currently the step scale factor just acts as a binary of 0 meaning don't fit or non-zero meaning do fit.
+Will be expanded later.
+The next 8 columns are Int referring to the powers of the various operators as described in the line beginign that block of the input file.
+There are no checks of symmetry like in RAM36 so go wild.
+One could also code in inverse powers but I'm not sure why one would.
+Let me know if you do and how it helped!
+The last column is a stage.
+It is either 0 for intensites of 1 for Hamiltonian operators.
+Might expand that if I come up with better code structures.

+### A remark of inspiration:

 >I don't have any idea whether we will ever need spectroscopy again in 40 years.
 >As for spectroscopy, people who want to do spectroscopy seem to be born that way....